World News

 I have operated multiple businesses in my 40-year working career.
 Some of them have made money; others have lost it.
-One thing I have discovered over decades of managing businesses is that unnecessarily complicating things is a bad idea.
-Sometimes it’s the simplest business ideas that make the most money.
+Over decades of managing companies, I have discovered that unnecessarily complicating things is a bad idea.
+Sometimes, it’s the simplest business ideas that make the most money.

-Keeping it simple is one of the keys to successful business.
+Keeping it simple is one key to a successful business.
 When you introduce complications unnecessarily, you only make it harder on yourself.
 Why do that?
 There is nothing less honorable about sticking with the basics.
 You are not cheating by developing a simple business model and making it work.

 A Simple Way to Recycle Plastics

 The point of business simplicity is illustrated easily enough in recycling industrial plastics.
 Seraphim Plastics, out of Tennessee, makes good money collecting industrial plastic scrap and converting it into regrind through a simple mechanical recycling process.
-The way they recycle plastic waste is about as simple as it gets.
+Their method of recycling plastic waste is about as simple as it gets.

-At the core of the company’s success is the fact that customers who sell them plastic scrap handle all the cleaning and sorting.
-All Tennesse’s Seraphim Plastics needs to do is collect the material and transport it back to its facilities.
-It can go directly from truck to grinders upon arrival.
+At the core of the company’s success is that customers who sell plastic scraps handle all the cleaning and sorting.
+Tennesse’s Seraphim Plastics needs to do is collect the material and transport it back to its facilities.
+Upon arrival, it can go directly from the truck to the grinders.

 Seraphim Plastics’ mechanical recycling process is so simple that a grade school student could understand it.
 On the other hand, the recycling processes most municipal recycling programs rely on are exponentially more complicated.
 Guess what?
 While Seraphim Plastics makes very good money recycling industrial plastic waste, municipal recycling programs lose money hand over fist.